-If the normalised profile, when applied to the forecast end of day volume of a CCGT breaches the MNEPOR of an exit point at any point during the day, the profile is scaled so that the MNEPOR is adhered to.
+If the normalised profile, when applied to the forecast end of day volume of a CCGT, breaches the maximum NTS exit point offtake rate (MNEPOR) at any point during the day, the profile is scaled so that there is adherence to MNEPOR.

-In order to provide a comparison of this approach to historic levels, the 25 days with the highest CCGT driven linepack depletion in the South West range between 2.5mcm and 3.15mcm of linepack depletion.
-National Grid’s methodology typically generates 2.5mcm of linepack depletion.

-Unforeseen Increases in CCGT Demand
+Unforeseen increases in CCGT demand

 A sudden increase in a CCGT’s demand can have a substantial impact on instantaneous flow rates on the network and hence can contribute significantly to linepack depletion.
-Similarly to CCGT profiling, forecast errors, weather and faults on other forms of electricity generation can all contribute to sudden increases in CCGT demand.
+Like CCGT profiling, forecast errors, weather and faults on other forms of electricity generation can all contribute to sudden increases in CCGT demand.

-CCGT demand increases can occur at any time, however, it is the time at which this demand ramp up begins which is of vital importance to real time operations due to the impact on local pressure and linepack.
+CCGT demand increases can occur at any time.
+However, it is the time that this demand ramp up begins which is of vital importance to real-time operations, due to the impact on local pressure and linepack.
 This sudden ramp up in demand can also have implications on nearby compression, as increased demand will in turn cause nearby compression to work harder to meet downstream pressure requirements and can potentially lead to compressor trips.
 This behaviour is especially pertinent to both the South East and South West extremities due to their location and the distance they are from NTS supplies.
 Smaller diameter pipework feeding these extremities also greatly affects pressures when flows increase.

 Calculating appropriate increases in CCGT demand

-Using historical data collected over 5 years, sudden increases in demand for South East and South West CCGT’s are identified.
-Increases are considered over a 1 hour, 2 hour and 3 hour period.
+Using historical data collected over three years, we identify sudden increases in demand for South East’s and South West’s CCGTs.
+Increases are considered over one hour, two hour and three hour periods.

-Based on changes of hourly flow data, CCGT rate changes over the gas day are assessed, illustrated in Figure E7.
-Maximum rates of change along with a 99th percentile rate of change have been included in the following figure.
-The 99th percentile is used for network analysis, as all days are included in this data set as this is equivalent to excluding the top 4 days.
-Figure E7 shows two significant peaks which represent morning and evening demand respectively, analogous to electricity demand.
+Based on changes of hourly flow data, CCGT rate changes over the gas day are assessed, see Figure 14.
+Maximum rates of change along with a 99th percentile rate of change have been included in the figure.
+We use the 99th percentile for network analysis, as nearly all days are included in this data set as this is equivalent to excluding the top four days.
+Figure 14 shows two significant peaks which represent morning and early evening demand respectively, analogous to electricity demand.